pkivolowitz/CSC1100-S-2022/INSTALLATION/win.md

 ![VSCode](./vscode.png)

-If, for reasons known only to Bill Gaits, the Microsoft Store refuses to work, search for Visual Studio Code online:
+If, for reasons known only to Bill Gates, the Microsoft Store refuses to work, search for Visual Studio Code online:

 ![VSCode](./code2.png)